swcarpentry/managing-research-software-projects/_episodes/01-intro.md

         *   What state is it in (i.e., are we done yet)?
         *   Where is everything?
         *   How do we do things?
+*   For our purposes:
+    *   3x3: three people for three months
+    *   Contributors are frequently time-slicing other projects
+    *   "Everybody makes coffee"
 *   Goals of this class
     1. Understand software lifecycles for small research projects
     2. Know how to implement simple lifecycles with off-the-shelf tools

+> ## Are You an RSE?
+>
+> Score yourself using the questions below.
+>
+> 1. Are you employed to develop software for research?
+> 1. Are you spending more time developing software than conducting research?
+> 1. Are you employed as a postdoctoral researcher,
+>     even though you predominantly work on software development?
+> 1. Are you the person who does computers in your research group?
+> 1. Are you sometimes not named on research papers
+>     despite playing a fundamental part in developing the software used to create them?
+> 1. Do you lack the metrics needed to progress your academic career,
+>     like papers and conference presentations,
+>     despite having made a significant contribution through software?
+{: .challenge}

+> ## What Skills Do You Already Have?
+>
+> What do you use for each of the following?
+> What fraction of what you think you need to know do you believe you actually know?
+>
+> *   Programming language(s)
+> *   Version control
+> *   Build tools
+> *   Testing tools
+> *   Performance analysis tools
+> *   Packaging and deployment tools
+> *   Software project management tools
+{: .challenge}